f8al/f8al/README.md

 * Guns
 * Video games

-- 🔭 I’m currently working on adding newly requested features to [DNSrazzle](https://github.com/f8al/DNSrazzle).
 - 🌱 I’m currently learning about the VB WRX platform.
 - 👯 I’m looking to collaborate on any python projects in the offensive cyber security space.
-- 🤔 I’m looking for help with creating a webapp interface to integrate  with [DNSrazzle](https://github.com/f8al/DNSrazzle).
 - 💬 Ask me about red teaming and adversary emulation, cars (expertise on e36 and e46 chassis BMW `///M` cars), rum, or memes.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am the current reigning champion for the NRSCCA E-Modified racing class .